cepthomas/SublimeBagOfTricks/README.md

 # What It Is
+Odds and ends in the Sbot family that don't have a better home for now.
+You can add them to your personal Context and/or Sidebar menus.
+>>>>>>>> all commands are added into the user Context.sublime-menu. give examples.
 A hodge-podge Sublime Text plugin containing odds and ends missing from or over-developed in other packages.
 The focus is not on code development but rather general text processing.

+![logo](felix.jpg)

+Built for ST4 on Windows and Linux.
+Caveats:
+- For the tree command, Linux needs something like: `sudo apt-get install tree`

+??
 No support as yet for PackageControl.

-Built for Windows and ST4.
-Other OSes and ST versions will require some hacking.

-![logo](felix.jpg)

->>>>>>>> all commands are added into the user Context.sublime-menu. give examples.

 # SbotUtils

-Odds and ends in the Sbot family that don't have a better home for now.
-You can add them to your personal Context and Sidebar menus.

-Built for ST4 on Windows and Linux.

-For the tree command, Linux needs something like: `sudo apt-get install tree`

 - Display absolute text position in status bar next to row/col.
 - One click view splitter that works like VS, Word, etc.